SoftHu/tos_avg/En/heart_4_6_2_1to5.md

 Please don't tell anyone I was here.]
 Start -->1766411456643892[<b>Speaker 👉 Kon:</b>

-She's a little strange…]
+She's a little strange...]
 1766411456643892 -->1766411479348021[End]
 Start -->1766411752902457[<b>Speaker 👉 Anji:</b>

 What would they say if they saw me?
 The real me.
 .............
 Hmm, you think?
-A house with a yard for games and neighbors to chat with… sounds nice, doesn't it?
+A house with a yard for games and neighbors to chat with... sounds nice, doesn't it?
 ........
 No!
 We can't.